dcbradley/dbview/README.md

 the required tables will be joined when creating the SQL for a particular view.

+In the generated PHP code, the static member function for a join is named `join_tablename`.

 ## comments

 Comments are ignored by the DBView compiler.
 The following